 Some parents wonder about the best way to bring and travel with Neocate.
 Some become concerned about the high temperatures during summer months and whether this will be a problem when transporting Neocate.
 We also get questions about obtaining Neocate in other countries.

 You will want to be ready for your trip to know restaurants in the area that can accommodate your food allergy needs.
-A good place to start is by reviewing our recent blog on Food Allergies and Dining Out to help you prepare for your travels.
+An excellent place to start is by reviewing our recent blog on Food Allergies and Dining Out to help you prepare for your travels.

 You will also want to calculate how much Neocate you will need for your trip.
 This is not the time to be conservative.
-When calculating the amount of Neocate formula you will need for the entire trip it’s best add extra for any unexpected delay you might encounter.
-For example, we once heard from a family that was stuck in another country with their flight being delayed by couple of days.
+When calculating the amount of Neocate formula, you will need for the entire flight; it’s best to add extra for any unexpected delay you might encounter.
+For example, a Neocate family contacted us because their plane was delayed in a different country and ran out of the formula.
 Without a buffer of formula, they had to look for a local pharmacy to get a refill.
 Save yourself the stress and headaches by planning and packing extra.

 Example how to calculate how much Neocate you might need on your trip:

-First start by asking how many ounces of formula does your baby drink each day?
+First, start by asking how many ounces of formula does your baby drink each day?
 Multiply this by the number of days you will be gone, including the travel days.
-For example, if you’ll be away for seven days total, including travel days, and your baby drinks 20 oz per day, you’ll need 140 oz over the course of the trip.
+For example, if you’ll be away for seven days total, including travel days, and your baby drinks 20 oz per day, you’ll need 140 oz throughout the trip.
 Each can of Neocate yields 85 fluid ounces (at the standard dilution of 20 calories per ounce), so you divide 140 by 85 and round up.
 So you’ll need about two cans of formula for the trip.
-Now that you know the number of cans you will need, I recommend packing an extra can just in case travel plans change unexpectedly.
+Now that you know the number of cans you will need, I recommend packing an extra can just in case of travel plans change unexpectedly.

 Now that you know how much Neocate you will need for your trip, time to plan how you will travel with your formula.
 The decision to make at this stage, should I pack it or ship it?